pdsinterop/pdsinterop.github.io/README.md

 We are an open-source, grant and sponsorship driven collaboration, intent on bringing interoperability between personal data stores to the masses.

-Our current mission is to bring [Solid](https://solidproject.org/) to [Nextcloud](https://nextcloud.com/) by creating an open source Nextcloud app that turns a Nextcloud server into a spec-compliant Solid server.
+Our first main mission is to bring [Solid](https://solidproject.org/) to [Nextcloud](https://nextcloud.com/) by creating an open source Nextcloud app that turns a Nextcloud server into a spec-compliant Solid server.

+We are also working on providing [test suites](https://pdsinterop.org/test-suites/) for PDS Interop, and documenting [conventions](https://pdsinterop.org/conventions/) used by apps and services that store data interoperably on your PDS.

 ## Members